 Psychotherapy and other mental health services are provided by licensed EKUCC clinicians to help students cope with these and other difficulties.
 Graduate students in training may also provide therapy services under the direct supervision of licensed EKUCC psychologists.
 It is the goal of EKUCC to make sure the student receives the best care for their needs.
 If a clinician determines the referred student may need additional support or resources, they will provide Referral Services.

 How do I refer a student to the EKU Counseling Center?

 After you listen carefully to the student’s concerns, express to the student that you care about them and are concerned about their welfare.
 Communicate hope that there are campus resources, such as the Counseling Center, that can be helpful in gaining support and help them deal more effectively with their situation.
 Note: Although you cannot force a student to seek help, expressing genuine care for a student’s well-being often positively impacts a student's choice to seek therapy services.

 - Give location, Whitlock Bldg, Room 571, and contact information, (859) 622-1303.
 EKUCC offers daily call-in appointments.

-- If you are unable to walk the student to EKUCC, while in presence of the student, suggest calling EKUCC to setup an appointment or to speak with the clinician on-call.
+- While in presence of the student, suggest calling EKUCC to setup an appointment or to speak with the clinician on-call.
 The clinician on-call can provide support and answer any questions or concerns about how EKUCC can assist.

 - If you are unable to contact EKUCC in presence of the student, please call EKUCC (859) 622-1303 to inform the clinician on-call of your student referral.